Birmingham Drunk Driving Accident Attorney

 Cases We Handle

-Alabama Code § 6-5-71(a) establishes that any person injured by any intoxicated person or the intoxication of any person has a right of action against any person who sells, gives, or otherwise disposes of alcohol to another person, contrary to the provisions of state law.
-This is Alabama’s dram shop law, and the statute also allows for the award of exemplary damages, more commonly referred to as punitive damages.
+In Alabama, any person injured by an intoxicated person has a right of action against the person who sells, gives, or otherwise disposes of alcohol to another person.
+This is Alabama’s dram shop law.
+The law also allows for the award of exemplary damages, more commonly referred to as punitive damages.

 Dram shop claims are typically broken into two types of liability: vendors and social hosts.
 Typically, vendors are licensed establishments, such as bars or restaurants that legally sell alcohol, while social hosts are usually private persons who serve alcohol on their own premises.